|REGA 5020: Health Care Legislation, Regulation and Guidelines|

 Demonstrate effective interviewing and negotiating skills in managing a clinical study.

-Following two academic course-based semesters, students complete a three-month (450 hours) internship work placement that provides opportunities to apply and integrate theoretical knowledge and skills into real-world work settings.
-Internship placements are conducted in a wide range of organizations such as pharmaceutical, natural health products (NHP), medical device and biotechnology companies, as well as contract research organizations, hospitals, government agencies/departments and scientific institutions.
+Following two online academic course-based semesters, students complete a three-month (450 hours) work placement that provides opportunities to apply and integrate theoretical knowledge and skills into real-world work settings.
+Work placements are conducted in a wide range of organizations such as pharmaceutical, natural health products (NHP), medical device and biotechnology companies, as well as contract research organizations, hospitals, government agencies/departments and scientific institutions.

 To progress into Semester 3, students must have successfully completed the first two semesters.
 During Semesters 3, students complete their learning at placement sites, and assessments are carried out by assigned supervisors at the site of placement.
-Humber assists students in finding their placements by working with our industry partners to identify openings.
-Students are responsible for finding their own work placement that is aligned with learning outcomes of our program.
+While Humber does assist students in finding their placements by working with industry partners to identify openings, students are responsible for finding their own work placement that is aligned with learning outcomes of our program.

 Every year our program receives excellent feedback from the industry regarding the professional preparation of the graduates and the content of the program; our graduates are an important resource for the industry.
 This is an outcome of our ongoing efforts to ensure that students have a solid understanding of regulatory affairs and field-specific knowledge.

 Regulatory Affairs Specialists help the government and businesses to ensure that product development, manufacturing, and marketing practices meet government standards and ensure products are safe for public use.
-Regulatory affairs is a mandatory and necessary undertaking (ethically and regulatory) in development, inspection, quality assurance, and safety assessment of new and existing consumable, therapeutic, and diagnostic products.
+Regulatory affairs is a mandatory and necessary undertaking (ethically and regulatorily) in development, inspection, quality assurance, and safety assessment of new and existing consumable, therapeutic, and diagnostic products.